microsoft/PartnerResources/_docs/Skilling/academies.md

 navheadersonly: true
 ---

-# Academies
+# Academies 🚀

 Welcome to **Academies!** Each Academy is crafted for a specific technology or solution, such as AI/ML, security, and analytics.
 Within each academy, you'll find a collection of expert-level sessions, demonstrations, and other critical resources centered on the chosen topic.

-The latest content across **all Academies**:

-{% include series.md
-    includetags="academy content|showcase content"
-    includemethod="any"
-    sortfield="updated" sortorder="desc" showdate="true"
-    showtags="true" visualstyle="tiny" limit="3"
-%}

 Explore the **Microsoft Partner Showcase!** The Partner Showcase features technical discussions with Microsoft Partners and their innovative solutions.
 Join Microsoft CSAs and Partners from around the world to get their perspectives on the tech industry and go hands-on with their solutions.

 {% include series.md
     includetags="microsoft partner showcase|showcase content"
     includemethod="all"
-    sortfield="updated" sortorder="desc" showdate="true" limit="3"
+    sortfield="updated" sortorder="desc" showdate="true" limit="2"
     visualstyle="tiny"
 %}